wilds/angular-schema-form-dynamic-select/README.md

 # Form

-ASFDS is configured using form settings:
+ASFDS is configured using form settings.
+There are no ASFDS-specific items.

 ## Form types